nkalupahana/baseline-landing/_posts/2024-01-17-mental-health.md

 ### Habits to improve mental health

+#### Get enough sleep

-- **Get enough sleep.** Sleep is crucial for mental health, and most people don't get enough of it.
+Sleep is crucial for mental health, and most people don't get enough of it.
 Try to get at least 7 hours of sleep every night -- but note that that's a very broad recommendation!
 Many people need more.
 (If you're constantly tired, that's probably you.)
 I personally aim for at least 8.5 hours every night, because I've found that it improves my overall resilience to stress.

+#### Eat healthy

-- **Eat healthy.** Eating a balanced diet is important for both physical and mental health.
+Eating a balanced diet is important for both physical and mental health.
 Try to eat a variety of foods, including fruits, vegetables, whole grains, lean proteins, and healthy fats.
 And *make sure you're eating enough!* Many people don't eat enough calories, which can lead to fatigue and other health problems.

+#### Social connection

-- **Social connection.** Humans are social creatures, and we need social connection to thrive.
+Humans are social creatures, and we need social connection to thrive.
 Make sure you're spending time with people who are close to you, and try to build new relationships as well.
 If you're struggling to make friends, try joining a club or taking a class.
 You can also try volunteering -- it's a great way to meet new people and give back to your community.
 And make sure your social connections aren't just online if you can -- in-person interaction is much more valuable, and social media comes with its own problems, as we'll discuss later.

+#### Mindfulness

-- **Mindfulness.** This can take the form of meditation, journaling, and general reflection.
+This can take the form of meditation, journaling, and general reflection.
 Different people respond to different mindfulness tactics differently, so it's important to experiment to find what works for you.
 I personally don't get anything out of meditation, but I absolutely love journaling, and I've been journaling with [baseline](https://getbaseline.app) for over two years now.

 {% include cta.html %}